team-exor/eiquidus/README.md

 - [Node.js](https://nodejs.org/en/) (v14.15.4 or newer recommended)
 - [MongoDB](https://www.mongodb.com/) (v4.4.3 or newer recommended)
+- [Git](https://git-scm.com/downloads) (v2.36.0 or newer recommended)
-- A fully synchronized *coind* wallet daemon that supports the [Bitcoin RPC API protocol](https://developer.bitcoin.org/reference/rpc/index.html)
+- A fully synchronized *coind* wallet daemon that supports the [Bitcoin RPC API protocol](https://developer.bitcoin.org/reference/rpc/index.html). **NOTE:** In most cases, the blockchain must be synced with the `txindex` feature enabled to have access to all transactions.
+See the [Wallet Settings](#wallet-settings) section for more details.

 ##### Database Setup